TomerBurman/Telegram_Crypto_Bot/README.md

 2.BeautifulSoup from bs4 package (needs to be installed via pip install, v.4.11.1) 3.CoinGeckoAPI from pycoingecko pakage ( needs to be installed via pip install, v.3.0.0)

-Once you have all 3 you can start using the bot
+Once you have all 3 you can start using the bot by entering your bot token that you recieve once you create the bot in order to control the bots behaviour.